pangdogs/core/README.md

 - **Actor Thread Model (`Actor Model`)**: Based on the Actor model's thread processing mechanism, each Actor runs in an independent computing unit, achieving parallel task processing and enhancing the system's concurrency performance and stability.
 - **Runtime Environment (`Runtime and Context`)**: Implements an independent runtime thread environment for Actors, providing mechanisms for entity management and communication calls.
 - **Service Environment (`Service and Context`)**: Supports the startup, shutdown, and management of services, offering global entity management and communication call mechanisms.
-- **Plugin System (`Plugin Support`)**: Provides mechanisms for extending framework functions, supporting the implementation of new features in the runtime or service environments.
+- **Plugin System (`Plugin System`)**: Provides mechanisms for extending framework functions, supporting the implementation of new features in the runtime or service environments.
 - **Local Event System (`Local Event`)**: Based on a code generator, it provides an efficient local event mechanism within the independent runtime thread environment of Actors.
 - **Asynchronous Call Scheme (`Async/Await`)**: Supports asynchronous operations, simplifying the writing of asynchronous code, and enhancing the system's responsiveness.